edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 <textarea minLength={10} maxLength={100} />
 ```

-After specifiying the validation attributes, the browser will validate form controls as user types and report errors in the form of error bubbles, which come with a generic message (**Why**), populate only on the first invalid control (**Where**) and are shown only on form submission (**When**).
-This is where people stop and turn to its own form validation solution.
+With all these attributes, the browser will validate form controls as you types and report any errors found on submission, like this: [Example](#https://remix-conf-2023.edmund.dev/examples/basic).

-However, this is just the superficial part of the Constraint Validation.
-The DOM APIs is where its true power lies.

-### Why: ValidityState
+This looks cool, but it feels a bit limited: The error bubbles are not customizable.
+It happens only on form submit.
+The error messages are also generic and not informative.
+I think this is how most of the developers feel about this browser mechanism.
+It sounds good, but it's far from what a modrern form experience should be.
+But, that's just the HTML part of the specification.
+There are also DOM APIs to customize the validation experience.
+Let's take a look at them.

+## DOM APIs

+The DOM APIs can be split into two parts: What is the error and when to report it.

+### What is the error

 The [ValidityState](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState) is an interface that contains a list of boolean values which describe the validity of the element and can be accessed from the `validity` property of the form element.
-For example, if an input is required and its value is empty, the `valueMissing` property will be marked as `true`:
+For example, if an required input is empty, the `valueMissing` property will be marked as `true`:

 ```json
 {